Anti-Kickback Statute & Stark Law in Healthcare

 The protections and rewards enjoyed by whistleblowers are a result of the False Claims Act (FCA).

 The FCA is a law that targets attempts to defraud the US government.
-It is one of the most powerful and comprehensive laws of its kind, and it is used frequently by the Department of Justice to prosecute fraud against Medicare and Medicaid.
+It is one of the most powerful and far-reaching laws of its kind, and it is used frequently by the Department of Justice to prosecute fraud against Medicare and Medicaid.

 One of the key features of the FCA is a qui tam provision.
 A qui tam provision allows private individuals to file cases on behalf of the government.